voxel51/fiftyone/docs/source/integrations/cvat.rst

 You can always omit this parameter if you do not require attributes beyond the default `label`.

-For CVAT, the following `type` values are supported:
+For CVAT, the following standard `type` values are supported:

 -   `text`: a free-form text box.
 In this case, `default` is optional and `values` is unused